Travel could kill you. Literally.

 Another mistake that could kill you: ignoring your mental health

 The holidays can drive you a little crazy.
-Don’t let that happen to you, says Jeremy Murchland, president of Seven Corners, a travel insurance company.
+Don’t let that happen to you, says Jeremy Prout, director of security solutions at International SOS.
 “Combine an already challenging time of year with the stress of the ongoing pandemic and the level of loneliness, and the number of people struggling with their mental health this holiday season is more than likely to increase,” he says.
 Travelers this year are more likely to struggle with depression, anxiety, and suicidal thoughts.
-Murchland says you can ease the stress by scheduling Zoom calls with friends and relatives to engage with them and make everyone feel connected, without the stress of traveling.
+Prout says you can ease the stress by scheduling Zoom calls with friends and relatives to engage with them and make everyone feel connected, without the stress of traveling.